Deere warns of lower profits in 2020 on lingering trade tensions

 Sales of Deere’s construction and forestry machines are projected to be down 10% to 15% in 2020.

-For the quarter ended on Nov.
-3, it reported an adjusted profit of $2.14 per share, down from $2.30 per share last year, but above average analyst estimates of $2.13 per share.
+It reported an adjusted profit of $2.14 per share in the latest quarter, down from $2.30 per share last year.

-Sales for both farm and construction equipment were up in the quarter from a year ago.
-But profit from those sales declined due to higher production costs and increased selling, administrative, and general expenses.
+Equipment sales were up in the quarter from a year ago.
+But profit from those sales declined due to higher operating expenses.

-Adjusted profits at Deere’s financial services division fell about 41% on year in the latest quarter due to operating-lease losses.
+Operating-lease losses resulted in lower quarterly profits at the financial services division.

-Reporting by Rajesh Kumar Singh, editing by Louise Heavens and Chizu Nomiyama
+Reporting by Rajesh Kumar Singh, editing by Chizu Nomiyama and Bernadette Baum